adri-standard/adri/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project maintainers responsible for enforcement at conduct@adri.dev.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project maintainers responsible for enforcement.
+Please create a private security advisory at https://github.com/adri-standard/adri/security/advisories/new or contact the maintainers directly through GitHub.
 All complaints will be reviewed and investigated promptly and fairly.

 All project maintainers are obligated to respect the privacy and security of the